ikromw/financial-sheet/README.md

 # Simple Financial Sheet

-This is a basic project inspired by daily studio payments, working as a simple CRM system 📊.
+This is a very very easy-to-use dashboard📊

+**Tech stack
+- JavaScript (React 18.3.1)
+- Vite 6.0.1
+- Use local data